Skip to main content

 🌿 Timber Sustainability Assessment

-Evaluate the sustainability of your timber choice.
+Evaluate the sustainability of your timber choice — an educational estimator for rough guidance.

-Select parameters to assess sustainability
+Select parameters to assess sustainability — this is an approximate guide, actual results will vary.

 9 Timber vs Other Building Materials